 This annual, interdisciplinary symposium provides an opportunity for students and alumni from west coast graduate liberal studies programs to come together to share their work and experiences, and to foster the intellectual community that is at the core of our programs.
 Approximately 45 students are selected to present papers from one of their GLS classes to an audience of their peers.
-The schools with GLS programs who participate include: Dominican University of California, Maastricht University (The Netherlands), Marylhurst University, Mount St. Mary's College, Reed College, San Diego State University, St. John's College Sante Fe, Simon Fraser University, Stanford University, and the University of Southern California, the University of Washington, Tacoma.
+The schools with GLS programs who participate include: Dominican University of California, Maastricht University (The Netherlands), Marylhurst University, Mount St. Mary's College, Reed College, San Diego State University, St. John's College Sante Fe, Simon Fraser University, Stanford University, and the University of Washington, Tacoma.

 June 19-21, 2015

 Reed MALS students and alumna presented the following papers: